 Well-known Australian writer, broadcaster, academic and political commentator, Professor Ross Fitzgerald writes a regular column and reviews for The Weekend Australian newspaper, writes and reviews for the Sydney Morning Herald, The Weekend Australian, The Daily Telegraph and The Canberra Times, and regularly appears on ABC Radio, ABC TV, 2GB, Sky News and Channel 7.

-Professor Fitzgerald’s memoir ‘My Name is Ross : An Alcoholic’s Journey’ and his Erotic Novel of the Year ‘Soaring’ are both now available as E-books.
+Professor Fitzgerald’s memoir ‘My Name is Ross : An Alcoholic’s Journey’; his first Grafton Everest novel ‘Pushed from the Wings: An Entertainment’ and his Erotic Novel of the Year ‘Soaring’ are all now available as E-books.
+‘My Name is Ross’ is also available as a Talking Book from Vision Australia – read by Ross.

 He is currently a member of the NSW Administrative Decisions Tribunal; of the Physiotherapy Council of NSW; and of the NSW Government Expert Advisory Group on Drugs and Alcohol.